 Are You Taking Advantage of the Reskilling Opportunity?

-The talent shortage has become a fact of life for staffing professionals, and it doesn’t appear to be improving anytime soon: 55 percent of surveyed staffing professionals say the shortage is worse now than it was five years ago.
+The talent shortage has become a fact of life for recruitment professionals, and it doesn’t appear to be improving anytime soon: 55 percent of surveyed staffing professionals say the shortage is worse now than it was five years ago.

-The good news is that there’s an opportunity for staffing professionals to do something about it, and change lives in the process.
+The good news is that there’s an opportunity for recruitment professionals to do something about it, and change lives in the process.
 Reskilling—also known as retraining and upskilling—is the process of helping workers turn outmoded skills into ones that are highly applicable to the modern world.
 By investing in online courses, training academies, and apprenticeship programs, recruitment agencies can transform the careers and lives of candidates, all while filling positions through the creation of newly-qualified talent pools.

 1) Evaluate Your Open Reqs